meghanblyth/CV/README.md

 <br/>

-## Additional Qualifications & Skills
+## Additional Qualifications and volunteering

-I have completed up to Intermediate level in ballet, modern and completed several tap and jazz awards through the Imperial society of teachers of dance (ISTD).
+- I have completed up to Intermediate level in ballet, modern and completed several tap and jazz awards through the Imperial society of teachers of dance (ISTD).
-I am a qualified Zumba instructor.
+- I am a qualified Zumba instructor.
-I completed up to grade six in orchestral percussion, drum kit and piano.
+- I completed up to grade six in orchestral percussion, drum kit and piano.
-I am self taught in video and music production.
+- I am self taught in video and music production.
+- I choreographed and orchestrated a flash mob in aid of Chernobyl Childrens Project.
+- I produced and choreographed a Lady Gaga tribute event to raise over €5,000 for Habitat for Humanity to build homes in Haiti.

 <br/>